Learn about our partnership with Sagrada Familia and your opportunity to help children in Peru here.

 Peru Volunteer and Travel

-Lima, Peru – a South American city with both an ancient and contemporary vibe – has been our partner community in Peru since 2004.
-This is a great opportunity for Peru volunteer travel.
-Miraflores, one of the most beautiful and tourist-friendly districts in Lima is our “home.”
-This area combines both a variety of meaningful service opportunities and significant points of archeological interest – all within a short taxi ride.
+Lima, Peru combines both a variety of meaningful service opportunities and significant points of archeological interest – all within a short taxi ride.
 Volunteers express great satisfaction with the option to balance their service program with both daytime volunteer projects and after-work and weekend exploration.
 Learn more about both here!
 Updated March 2019: Please note that Global Volunteers teams now serve and stay in the coastal Ventanilla District, 30 km. north of Lima.
 Learn about our partnership with Sagrada Familia and your opportunity to help children in Peru here.

 One Volunteer Voice